reeshuffled/reeshuffled.github.io/_posts/2023-08-25-Own-Your-Tools.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
 tags: ["Maintaining a Second Brain"]
 title: "Own Your Tools"
-permalink: /writing/own-your-tools
+slug: own-your-tools
 description: "You should own your tools, and why I don't (yet)."
 started_at: "23-06-2023 21:10:00"
 ---